Encyclopaedia

 Water Quality: Hard, strongly alkaline water (pH 8.2-9.0) and highly oxygenated.
 Zero nitrites and ammonia; nitrates must be kept below 15 ppm otherwise the loss of bright colors and the onset of diseases.

-Aquarium Reproduction: Maternal mouthbrooders.
+Aquarium Breeding: Maternal mouthbrooders.
 The male erects a sand volcano on a boulder, attracts the female by shaking his long filaments (breathtaking display) to stimulate egg laying.
 She collects and incubates up to 50 fry in her mouth for 3-4 weeks.

 Risks and Diseases: Very sensitive to Bloat (fatal intestinal blockage) if fed with too much animal protein.
 Intolerance to aggressive tankmates (severe stress).